consulo/consulo-dev.github.io/docs/basics/types_of_plugins.md

 ---
 title: Main Types of Plugins
 ---

 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

 Products based on the *Consulo* can be modified and adjusted for custom purposes by adding plugins.
-All downloadable plugins are available at the [JetBrains Plugins Repository](https://plugins.jetbrains.com/).
+All downloadable plugins are available at the [Consulo Plugin Repository](https://plugins.consulo.app).

 The most common types of plugins include: